oxidecomputer/humility/README.md

 - Open drain: `Normal` or `OpenDrain`

 Note that the direction of the pin should also likely be configured;
-this is done via the `--direction` command to either `Input` or `Output`.
+this is done via the `--direction` option, specifying either `Input` or `Output`.
 For example, to configure pin PIO0_17 to be an output:

 ```console
 $ humility lpc55gpio -c Alt0:NoPull:Standard:Disable:Digital:Normal -p PIO0_17